NiclaasMoldenhauer/js-platformer/README.md

-Sure!
-Here's a GitHub README for the `js-platformer` repository:

----

 # JS Platformer

 Welcome to the JS Platformer project!
 This repository contains a simple 2D platformer game built using JavaScript, HTML5, and CSS.
 The game demonstrates basic concepts of game development, such as character movement, collision detection, and level design.